stelejaci/RaTrace/README.md

 * Warning concerning colors
 * Contact surfaces (e.g. lens doublet) not working
 * Crash when selecting an intensity plot in the display tab, when no imager is present
+* Inactive surfaces at the top and bottom of (plano-)spherical lenses
 * Many others ...

 <p align="center">